 There were, of course, exceptions to this praying rule.
 Candy bars and pop bought at convenience stores required no prayers.
 Neither did ice cream at the local Dairy Queen or snacks after church.
 I look back on these exceptions now and see how hypocritical I was.
 Surely, Cheeto-eating should be prayed over just as one would pray over a five-course meal.
 Later in life, I would take to silently praying before meals eaten in public.
 I didn’t want to be associated with the Christians who made a spectacle of their praying, joining hands and praying in loud voices.
 My grandfather was one such pray-er.
 Not only did he pray over the food, he also used his prayer to preach the gospel to all who were sitting nearby.
 In his mind, it was important to let everyone know that Christians were in the house.

 I am a big believer in giving credit to whom credit is due.
 If someone does something for me, I thank them — no God needed.
 It is farmers, not the Christian God, who grow crops and feed animals so we can have food to eat.
 Yes, the sun shines and the rain falls, but if these things come from the hand of the Almighty, he sure is schizophrenic.
 Every year, the weather is different.
 One year it is too cold, other years it is too hot.
 Rarely does it rain exactly when crops need it.
 If there’s a God behind the weather, he sure is fucking with us.
 Perhaps, this God is like an abusive husband who gives his wife just enough money to keep her coming back to him for more.
-If God is all that Evangelicals say he is, surely he is able to control the weather so that that crops will optimally grow and seven billion people will have enough to eat.
+If God is all that Evangelicals say he is, surely he is able to control the weather so that that crops will optimally grow and eight billion people will have enough to eat.
 Instead, farmers battle the elements, hoping that their yields will be enough for them to make a profit.
 Countless people will go to bed tonight hungry.
-Many of them live in countries plagued by drought.
+Many of them live in countries plagued by drought or floods.
 If the Big Kahuna really is a God of love, kindness, and compassion, perhaps he can make it possible for starving Africans to have sufficient food to eat.
 Many of these people are Christian, yet their plates are empty.
 What does this say about their God?
 Should they offer up a prayer of thanks to the Three-in-One, thanking them for the 200-calorie bowl of U.N. gruel they are about to eat?
 I think not.

 Jimmy Stewart, in the movie Shenandoah, said it best when he prayed: